I put my heart and my soul into my work,

 Then came the ultimate request, a sock pattern that is argyle without a sewn seam.
 Here it is.
 Since I knew that I didn’t have the self discipline to knit a second sock, I made it into a Christmas stocking so I could say I was finished after only one.
 The accent lines are worked in duplicate stitch using metallic gold yarn.
 Although the pattern is worked to and fro, a wrap and turn avoids the need for a sewn seam.

 Here is a Christmas gift for those of you who knit — a free printable PDF pattern for knitting the sock.
+NOTE: This version of the pattern is a revision of the original.
+The heel instructions are altered.

 One must be an inventor to read well.